 - Increased pressure for parking in Celbridge town centre would jeopardise Town Renewal Plan projects to promote space for people rather than cars including the removal of some on-street parking on Main Street.

-- The biodiversity meadow has been protected, for now - a car park in the meadow between Lime Avenue and the River Liffey can never be considered an acceptable solution.
+- The biodiversity meadow has been protected: The OPW originally proposed to install a temporary hardcore road and car park in the meadow between Lime Avenue (access road from Celbridge Gate) and the River Liffey but this would have constituted unauthorised development and negatively impacted upon the hard work already invested in the promotion of biodiversity by OPW groundskeepers.
+This can never be considered an acceptable solution

-- OPW gate personnel will manage vehicular access at all times from a temporary garden shed type shelter structure at the Celbridge Gate
+- OPW gate personnel to manage vehicular access at all times from a temporary garden shed type shelter structure at the Celbridge Gate

-- Retains a pedestrian priority focus on Lime Avenue - with a 10km/h speed limit
+- A pedestrian priority focus to be retained on Lime Avenue - with a 10km/h speed limit

 - OPW to communicate daily with a representative of local representative community groups regarding operation of the Protocol (advising of expected vehicular access needs via the Celbridge Gate / Lime Avenue entrance for the following day, review of vehicle movements which have occurred / discussion on any concerns)